We noticed that you're using an unsupported browser. The Tripadvisor website may not display properly.We support the following browsers:

 This review is the subjective opinion of a Tripadvisor member and not of Tripadvisor LLC.
 Tripadvisor performs checks on reviews as part of our industry-leading trust & safety standards.
 Read our transparency report to learn more.

-I travelled here with a friend.
-We stayed in the rainforest lodge as the dorm was full.
-The room was ensuite and was outstanding.
-To find this in the middle of a jungle was simply amazing.
 The facilities for where you are are excellent.
 Food very good.
 Quality of guiding excellent, visitor centre very informative.
 The internet isn’t great and I definitely think this is not because of the location as locals were streaming films and games etc. This should be looked into as travellers need to be able to book flights etc which we did have an issue with.
-Food and drink is a bit more expensive than the average on Malaysia, but hey you’re in the jungle!
-Very much recommended and I WILL be back!!!

 Read more